ShrutiDiwan1403/Uber_Data_Led_Ad_Expansion_Strategy_/README.md

-#  🚗 From ride-hailing to revenue streams: How uber leveraged first-party data to build a billion-dollar Ad Business
+# From Ride-hailing to revenue streams: How uber leveraged first-party data to build a billion-dollar Ad Business 🚗

 ## Introduction
 Uber, traditionally known for its ride-hailing and food delivery platforms, officially entered the advertising space in **October 2022**.
 By the end of **2023**, its ad division surpassed a **$1 billion annual revenue run rate**, signaling a successful pivot into a **data-powered media business**.